A downloadable tool for Windows, macOS, and Linux

 • Controlled randomization: Generate random sprites with the click of a button.
 Randomization can be constrained by locking customization layers you wish to exclude.

 • Smart layering rules: Customization layers update dynamically based on changes to other layers they depend on.
-For example, changing your body type from "average" to "small" in the Pokémon style will render your head a pixel lower and switch to the small body clothing assets, but the outfit choice will stay the same.
+For example, changing your body type from "average" to "small" in the Pokémon Gen. 4 Trainer style will render your head a pixel lower and switch to the small body clothing assets, but the outfit choice will stay the same.

 Configure